froberge/simple-quarkus-service-deploy/docs/deploy-ocp-gitops.md

 1. Login to you cluster using the CLI

-1. Use kKustomize` create the different resources needed to run the demo
+1. Use `kustomize` to create the different resources needed to run the demo
     ```
     oc apply -k gitops-demo/setup/overlays/demo
     ```